eryktr/eryktr.github.io/content/integer_programming.md

 Summary: In this article, I apply integer programming to tackle the Diet Optimization Problem, the challenge of cost-effectively meeting specific nutritional targets.

 # Introduction
 There are a variety of tools applicable for solving optimization problems.
-As a firt post in the series, I will focus on integer programming.
+As a first post in the series, I will focus on integer programming.
 In this article, I will introduce the concept of integer programming and apply it to a practical problem of optimizing diet cost.
 I will build the mathematical model and solve it using the GLPK solver.

 # Integer Programming